Learning the shape of female breasts: an open-access 3D statistical shape model of the female breast built from 110 breast scans: Methodology

 where $\mathbf{C}\coloneqq\text{diag}(c_1,c_2,\ldots,c_n)$, $c_i\geq 0$ for all $i\in\left\{1,2,\ldots,n\right\}$ are weights used to quantify the reliability of a match, and $\mathbf{Q}\coloneqq\left(\mathbf{q}_1,\mathbf{q}_2,\ldots,\mathbf{q}_n\right)^\top\in\mathbb{R}^{n\times 3}$.
 Using the BPMs $p_\mathcal{S}$ and $p_\mathcal{T}$ of the template and target, we set

 This way, correspondences $(\mathbf{p}_i,\mathbf{q}_i)$ mapping from one breast region to the other have a greater impact on the overall distance term as $c_i\in(0,1]$ becomes large in this case.
 Conversely, the influence tends to zero if $c_i\rightarrow 0$, i.e. if both points are less likely to belong to the breast region.
-As such, the deformation of points $\mathbf{p}_i$ on the template with a small value for $c_i$ is mainly controlled by the regularization term, as previously described by \citet{All03}.
+As such, the deformation of points $\mathbf{p}_i$ on the template with a small value for $c_i$ is mainly controlled by the regularization term, as previously described by Allen et al. \cite{All03}.

 \textbf{Regularization term.} The regularization term $F_R$ should prevent the template surface from shearing and distortion while simultaneously ensuring structure preservation and smooth deformations.
-To do so, we adapt the \textit{consistent as-similar-as-possible} (CASAP) regularization technique in which deformations are constrained to be \textit{locally} as similar as possible \citep{Jia17,Yam13}.
+To do so, we adapt the \textit{consistent as-similar-as-possible} (CASAP) regularization technique in which deformations are constrained to be \textit{locally} as similar as possible \cite{Jia17,Yam13}.
 Specifically, given a local neighborhood $E_i\subset E$ around each point $\mathbf{p}_i$, the template surface is only allowed to move in terms of an Euclidean similarity transformation

 where $s_i>0$ is a scaling factor and $\mathbf{R}_i\in\SO(3)$ a rotation matrix.
-Following \citet{Cha10}, we define $E_i$ as \textit{the set containing all (directed) edges of triangles incident to} $\mathbf{p}_i$, also known as \textit{spokes-and-rims}.
+Following Chao et al. \cite{Cha10}, we define $E_i$ as \textit{the set containing all (directed) edges of triangles incident to} $\mathbf{p}_i$, also known as \textit{spokes-and-rims}.
 Finally, our CASAP regularization term reads

 where weights $w_i>0$ are added to individually control the amount of regularization for each particular point.
 As mentioned above, since the deformation of points $\mathbf{p}_i$ with a small value for $c_i$ is mainly controlled by the regularization term, we define